-During the recent Digital Pathology and AI Congress (London) and in his keynote presentation ‘Molecular and digital pathology - the value of an integrative approach’, Professor Viktor Koelzer explored the benefits and paid particular attention to colorectal cancer (CRC) during the.
+During the recent Digital Pathology and AI Congress (London) and in his keynote presentation ‘Molecular and digital pathology - the value of an integrative approach’, Professor Viktor Koelzer explored the benefits and paid particular attention to colorectal cancer (CRC) during the event.
 ‘It’s an exciting time in pathology as we better connect tissue morphology and molecular changes using digital pathology and artificial intelligence,’ he told delegates.

 Koelzer, who is Attending Pathologist and Assistant Professor at the Institute of Pathology and Molecular Pathology at University of Zurich and University Hospital Zurich, explored recent paradigm changes in clinical diagnostics and research workflows with the potential of predicting molecular features from image data.
 ‘Information from surgical pathology feeds into molecular testing, but we rarely make the loop back.
 Today we are starting to close this gap,’ said Koelzer.